DistoRRRtion/Node-Farm/README.md

 - You should first download it.
 - After downloading, you can install a tool such as nodemon, which can help automatically restart your app when changes are made to the code.
 - To run the app, you can use the npm command, which is the package manager for JavaScript and is used to install and manage dependencies for your project.
-- Once the app is running, you can visit th
+- Once the app is running, you can visit the route http://127.0.0.1:8000/ to access the app in your web browser.